University campuses have no longer remained inclusive spaces: Tharoor in LS | Education

 He wondered how many children will know about poet Kalidasa who many might know as the Shakespeare of the East.

-Jaiswal also urged the government to do something with respect to coaching centers and to ensure that there are no coaching classes for engineering and medical examinations before a student completes the tenth class.
+Jigsaws also urged the government to do something with respect to coaching centres and to ensure that there are no coaching classes for engineering and medical examinations before a student completes tenth class.
+AIMIM's Asaduddin Owaisi accused the government of not doing anything for the upliftment of Muslims, citing figures about lower literacy in the community viz a viz the national average.
+He also alleged that the government was violating Article 28 of the Constitution by pushing study of Hindu epics in National Institute of Open Schooling and asked why Koran and Guru Granth Sahib were ignored.

+BJP's Sunil Kumar Soni lauded the government for bringing a new education policy after a gap of 34 years, and praised its emphasis on local languages and vocational courses.

+BJD's Anubhav Mohanty said there is a need to substantially increase budgetary allocation for school and higher education from the existing 4 per cent.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)